Activiti/activiti-cloud-examples/kubernetes/README.md

 minikube start
 minikube dashboard
-kubectl create -f infrastructure.yml kubectl create -f runtime-bundle.yml
+kubectl create -f infrastructure.yml kubectl create -f runtime-bundle.yml (but get infrastructure running first)

-To find entrypoint IP (should be on 30080) do 'minikube service entrypoint'.
-Use this IP and port in Postman and demo-ui-client for all gateway URLs (i.e. all but SSO).
+To find entrypoint IP look at the dashboard IP or do 'minikube service entrypoint'.
+Use this IP and port 30080 in Postman and demo-ui-client for all gateway URLs (i.e. all but SSO).

 The IP from the minikube service entrypoint should be added in the etc/hosts file as mapped to activiti-cloud-sso-idm-kub.